keu/docs/software_versioned_docs/version-0.29/runtime-release-notes.md

 :::caution

-To deploy a project using Astro Runtime 6.0.4 from an Apple M1 computer to Astro, you must use Astro CLI version 1.4.0 or later or else the deploy will fail.
+To deploy a project using Astro Runtime 6.0.4 or later from an Apple M1 computer to Astro, you must use Astro CLI version 1.4.0 or later or else the deploy will fail.
 See [Install the CLI](install-cli.md).

 :::